Applications of closed models defined by counting to graph theory and topology

-Recall that a Quillen model $(Fib,Cof,W)$ on a category is cofibrantly generated (see [11] 13.2.2.) if there exists sets of morphisms $(f_i)_{i\in I}$ and $(g_j)_{j\in J}$ both which allow the small element argument such that the class of fibrations is the right orthogonal of $(g_j)_{j\in J}$ and the class of weak fibrations is the right orthogonal of $(f_i)_{i\in I}$.
-Thus, a Quillen model defined by counting is cofibrantly generated.
+{\bf Remarks.} Recall that a closed model $(Fib,Cof,W)$ on a category is cofibrantly generated (see [11] 13.2.2.) if there exist sets of morphisms $(f_i)_{i\in I}$ and $(g_j)_{j\in J}$ both which allow the small element argument, such that the class of fibrations is the class of morphisms which are right orthogonal to every morphism of the family $(g_j)_{j\in J}$, and the class of weak fibrations is the class of morphisms which are right orthogonal to every morphism of the family $(f_i)_{i\in I}$.
+Thus, the closed model defined by counting in the previous proposition is cofibrantly generated.
+In the sequel, we will only consider such closed models defined by counting.